CLI coding agents

 |---|---|

-notes (default) | /ks.notes |
+assistant (default) | /ks-assistant |

-project (default) | /ks.projects |
+project (default) | /ks-projects |

-engineer (archetype) | /ks.engineer |
+engineer (archetype) | /ks-engineer |

-product (archetype) | /ks.product |
+product (archetype) | /ks-product |

-project-manager (explicit) | /ks.pm |
+project-manager (explicit) | /ks-project-manager |

-executive-assistant (explicit) | /ks.ea |
+executive-assistant (explicit) | /ks-ea |

-ks-dev (dev mode only) | /ks.dev |
+ks-dev (dev mode only) | /ks-dev |

 Capabilities merge from base defaults, archetype defaults (e.g., engineer